How to intercept and read network requests in Puppeteer

 const type = request.resourceType()

-// The data feeding a single-page app almost always arrives as xhr or fetch.
+// the data feeding a single-page app almost always arrives as xhr or fetch.

 if (type === 'xhr' || type === 'fetch') {